naina-modi123/AI_Overseeing_AI/README.md

 ### 🔹 1. **Train a Machine Learning Model**
 - Upload any CSV
-- Automated preprocessing
+- Automatic preprocessing
-- Automatically trains a model
+- Trains a classification model
 - Displays evaluation metrics
 - Saves the trained model as `.pkl`